-At the date of this Statement, the Board has formalised a Directors' Code of Ethics, setting-out the standards of conduct expected from Directors.
+The Board is committed in maintaining good corporate integrity and is guided by a formalised Directors' Code of Ethics, setting out the principles and standards of business ethics and conduct expected from all Directors.

-To include the good ethnical conduct, the Group has established a Code of Conduct for employees, encapsulated in Tiong Nam's Employees Manual, which has been communicated to all levels of employees in the Group.
+To advocate good ethical and conduct among employees, the Group has established a Code of Conduct for employees, encapsulated in Tiong Nam's Employees Manual, which has been communicated to all levels of employees in the Group, during employee orientation programme, via internal memo and displaying on the Company's notice board.